AnithaDharaneedharan/gilded-roses/README.md

 Since I am more familiar with JEST , I installed JEST in this code base.

+I wrote the test cases after understanding the problem and made sure everything passed.

+Once each and every test case passed, then I started refactoring the code .

+While refactoring the code , I followed SOLID principles , abstraction , reusability and maintainability.

 # Instructions

 1. Clone the repo and install package dependencies `npm i`.
 Make sure latest version of node is installed in your system.